Healthy Homes Assessment Camborne

 What We Do

-As building inspectors we deal with all the issues of expert house inspects.
-We’re here to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors we deal with all the issues involved in professional house Inspections.
+We are there to ensure that you make the correct decision when buying your next home.

-We value your money, and undertake comprehensive inspections so you won’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun aspects of purchasing or owning an house.
+We are serious about your investment We conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the fun aspects of purchasing or owning a house.

-We are specialised in a range of solutions to ensure that you are fully updated on the condition of any property you might be looking to purchase or sell and also other solutions.
+We specialise in a variety of solutions to ensure that you are fully updated on the condition of any property you may be considering buying or selling along with other solutions.

-Not only do we collaborate with you, but we also work with important clients such as local councils, banks and insurance companies.
-They clearly like our peace of mind provided, because of the information contained provided in our building inspection reports.
+We don’t just collaborate with you, but we also work with big clients like local councils, banks, and insurance companies.
+They clearly are pleased with their reassurance provided, thanks to the information that we offer in our reports of building inspections.

-With our systemised approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any problems that might be identified.
-Thanks to our comprehensive reporting it is not surprising that we receive so many referrals from clients our services to their family and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology that incorporates digital images into the reports, you can actually see any issues that may be found.
+Thanks to our detailed report, it’s easy to understand why we have so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports